Mehama, Oregon

-Mehama is an unincorporated community in Marion County, Oregon, United States, located on Oregon Route 22 and the North Santiam River.
-For statistical purposes, the United States Census Bureau has defined Mehama as a census-designated place (CDP).
-The census definition of the area may not precisely correspond to local understanding of the area with the same name.
+Mehama is an unincorporated community and census-designated place (CDP) in Marion County, Oregon, United States, located on Oregon Route 22 and the North Santiam River.
 The population was 317 at the 2020 census.
 It is part of the Salem Metropolitan Statistical Area.

 Mehama is the eastern terminus of Oregon Route 226, and is just one mile (1.6 km) north of Lyons, across the North Santiam.

 History

 Mehama was named for the wife of pioneer James X. Smith.
 Smith laid out the townsite and operated a ferry on the North Santiam.
 A post office, misnamed Mehamah, was established in 1877, but the name was changed to Mehama by 1881.

 Geography

+Mehama lies on the north side of the North Santiam River and the Linn County line.
+Oregon Route 22 passes through the community, leading northwest 24 mi to Salem, the state capital and Marion county seat, and east up the North Santiam River valley 28 mi to Detroit.
+OR 226 has its eastern terminus at OR 22 on the eastern edge of Mehama.
+Running south across the North Santiam River into Lyons, it leads southwest 33 mi to Albany.